stealth/crash/README.md

 a host-argument `-H` is given, it uses active connect to this host and the belonging port `-p`.
 If `-H` is given, it also accepts `-P` which specifies the local port it has to bind to before doing active connect.
 Without `-H` it will listen for incoming connects.
+This way, from TCP view client and server role may be reversed, while still having `crashd` as the shell server.
 If `-w` is used it forks itself as **[nfsd]** and tries to wrap around its `pid` to be somewhere around the system daemons.
 As `-w` is overwriting main()'s `argv` array, it must appear last in the option list, otherwise option processing will not work